 Ms. VanBelleghem has deep experience in air quality and climate change issues, having represented numerous clients.
 She is a frequent speaker and writer about air quality and climate change issues, with an emphasis on the regulation of criteria pollutants, hazardous air pollutants, and greenhouse gas emissions from major stationary sources.
 She also has in-depth knowledge of federal permitting and approvals for major infrastructure projects, working both to secure project approvals and to intervene and defend approvals in numerous federal court cases.

 In addition to her environmental practice, Ms. VanBelleghem has worked on a variety of pro bono matters while at the firm.
-She previously served in a management role as a member of the firm’s Global Associates Committee and Global Pro Bono Committee.
+She currently serves on the firm's Diversity Leadership Committee and previously served in a management role as a member of the firm’s global Associates Committee and global Pro Bono Committee.